 If staff become aware of wrongdoing there may be some circumstances where they are afraid to voice their concern, especially if the case involves a more senior officer.
-The Public Interest Disclosure (Northern Ireland) Order 1998 protects individuals from workplace retributions for raising a genuine concern whether a risk to the public purse or other wrongdoing.
-The Northern Ireland Policing Board has a Raising Concerns (Whistleblowing Policy) (TRIM 527917) to assure you that it is safe to speak up if you are concerned about something.
+The workplace retributions for raising a genuine concern whether a risk to the public purse or other wrongdoing.
+The Northern Ireland Policing Board has a Raising Concerns Policy to assure you that it is safe to speak up if you are concerned about something.